Exeed Sterra ET: Exeed EX7

-Exeed Exlantix ET
+Exlantix ET

 Outside of the Chinese market, the vehicle is marketed as the Exlantix ET with some minor changes.
 It is offered exclusively with range extender powertrain options.
 Notable styling alterations include a waterfall-style grille featuring vertically oriented chrome strips, a simplified vertical headlight array that replaces the LED display panels found on the Chinese version, and a wider lower air intake with horizontal slats.
 The roof-mounted LiDAR unit has also been removed.
 To enhance winter weather durability for markets such as Russia, the Exlantix ET has stronger anti-corrosion coatings on the chassis, and all exterior body panels are made of aluminum to prevent rust and reduce weight.